Deepak-Perla/Deepak-Perla/README.md

 </p>

    I intend to put your vision into action.
 Tasks are important for demonstrating the abilities.
-They aid in forecasting a person's abilities <br>❤️ ☮ 👨‍💻
+They aid in forecasting a person's abilities.

  <h1 align="center">Let's Get Connected</h1>

 <div align="center">